 As you enjoy Gateway outdoors remember that, for many creatures, this is their home and you are the visitor.
 Be respectful of their need to find food and shelter.
 There is enough park to share with our wildlife.

 Located in Brooklyn and Queens, Jamaica Bay is home to ocean beaches, restored grasslands, aircraft hangars, sports fields, marinas and historic fortifications.
 Within this unit, the National Park Service manages well-known sites such as:

 Discover the three sites within Staten Island that offer opportunities to explore historic military fortifications, enjoy the ocean beaches, bike,run or play an organized sport, and discover natural resources.

 The three areas of Staten Island Unit are:

 Sandy Hook is a 2,044 acre barrier beach peninsula at the northern tip of the New Jersey shore.
 The park includes seven miles of ocean beaches, salt marshes, hiking trails and a maritime holly forest.
-Historic sites include the Sandy Hook Lighthouse, the oldest surviving lighthouse in the United States.
+Birding, hiking, wind surfing, fishing and exploring the park's natural and cultural resources are available year round.